coverlet-coverage/coverlet/Documentation/GlobalTool.md

 Usage: coverlet [arguments] [options]

 Arguments:
   <ASSEMBLY|DIRECTORY>                  Path to the test assembly or application directory.

 Options:
   -h|--help                             Show help information -v|--version                          Show version information -t|--target                           Path to the test runner application.
   -a|--targetargs                       Arguments to be passed to the test runner.
   -o|--output                           Output of the generated coverage report -v|--verbosity                        Sets the verbosity level of the command.
 Allowed values are quiet, minimal, normal, detailed.
   -f|--format                           Format of the generated coverage report.
   --threshold                           Exits with error if the coverage % is below value.
   --threshold-type                      Coverage type to apply the threshold to.
   --threshold-stat                      Coverage statistic used to enforce the threshold value.
   --exclude                             Filter expressions to exclude specific modules and types.
   --include                             Filter expressions to include only specific modules and types.
   --exclude-by-file                     Glob patterns specifying source files to exclude.
   --include-directory                   Include directories containing additional assemblies to be instrumented.
   --exclude-by-attribute                Attributes to exclude from code coverage.
   --include-test-assembly               Specifies whether to report code coverage of the test assembly.
-  --single-hit                 Specifies whether to limit code coverage hit reporting to a single hit for each location --skipautoprops              Neither track nor record auto-implemented properties.
+  --single-hit                          Specifies whether to limit code coverage hit reporting to a single hit for each location
+  --skipautoprops                       Neither track nor record auto-implemented properties.
   --merge-with                          Path to existing coverage result to merge.
   --use-source-link                     Specifies whether to use SourceLink URIs in place of file system paths.
   --does-not-return-attribute           Attributes that mark methods that do not return.
-  --instrument-modules-without-local-sources Specifies whether modules should be instrumented even if the sources from the PDBs can't be found locally.
+  --exclude-assemblies-without-sources  Specifies behaviour of heuristic to ignore assemblies with missing source documents.
 ```

 NB.
 For a [multiple value] options you have to specify values multiple times i.e.